Copy-view behavior and mutability

 Mutating views

-Strided array implementations (e.g. NumPy, PyTorch, CuPy, MXNet) typically have the concept of a “view”, meaning an array containing data in memory that belongs to another array (i.e. a different “view” on the original data).
-Views are useful for performance reasons - not copying data to a new location saves memory and is faster than copying - but can also affect the semantics of code.
+Strided array implementations (e.g. NumPy, PyTorch, CuPy, MXNet) typically have the concept of a “view”, meaning an array containing data in memory that belongs to another array (i.e., a different “view” on the original data).
+Views are useful for performance reasons—not copying data to a new location saves memory and is faster than copying—but can also affect the semantics of code.
 This happens when views are combined with mutating operations.
-This simple example illustrates that:
+The following example is illustrative:

 x = ones(1)